redmitry/oeb_general_docs/scientific/level_2.md

 Cross-References](./level_1.md)), which are compatible with Level 1, so they can be easily exported to OpenEBench' Mongo database for long-term storage.

+Going beyond the ELIXIR-EXCELERATE project, OpenEBench is closely working with the H2020 Multiscale Complex Genomics project (https://www.multiscalegenomics.eu/) for re-utilizing their virtual research environment (VRE).
+Adopting and extending MuG VRE will shorten the deployment cycle and benefiting from the know how generated in that project.
+Moreover, it will contribute to move faster to the level 2 and 3 for the scientific benchmarking support levels.

 ## Workflows structure

 As seen in the Figure below, our benchmarking workflows are composed of